nuriansyahmalik/bootcamp-course/README.md

 Provide a step-by-step description of how to get the development environment set and running.

 ## Run and Test
-Database ada di migrations init.sql make dev and test endpoint ada
+Database ada migration di init.sql and test endpoint ada atau ada collection postman

 make dev || make run
 and end point test